adsrmk/oscdocs/docs/en-us/guide/gmail.md

 ## Step 4 — Finalise the import setup

 Tick all checkboxes **except the last one**.
 If everything is configured correctly, Gmail will add your account and start importing your emails.
-Your configuration should look like this:

 <br>